Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 "Baptism" symbolizes the, consecrated to God, life and testifies of our repentance from sin to God.

 . . . the word of God came to John the son of Zacharias in the wilderness.
 And he went into all the region around the Jordan, preaching a baptism of repentance for the remission of sins, as it is written in the book of the words of Isaiah the prophet, saying:

 “The voice of one crying in the wilderness:

 Make His paths straight.

 And all flesh shall see the salvation of God.’”

 Then comes the cross

-Which should result in a life of Temperance
+Baptism and death to the self-life should result in a life of Temperance.

 Grace and peace be multiplied unto you through the knowledge of God, and of Jesus our Lord,

 According as his divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue: